 - The trained dogs have been found to be 93 percent reliable in diagnosing prostate cancer.
-They are better than existing prostate cancer test that average 60 percent accuracy.
+They are better than existing prostate cancer test that averages 60 percent accuracy.

-“We know our dogs can reliably detect the odour associated with human disease, but we are delighted the public also recognise the potential of our work and want to see more resources go into advancing this technology.”
+“We know our dogs can reliably detect the odor associated with human disease, but we are delighted the public also recognize the potential of our work and want to see more resources go into advancing this technology.”

 Read the full story here: